-- copy, propagate or in any other manner make this documentation or this software publicly accessible. or - process, disassemble, reverse engineer, translate, decompile or in any other manner open the software and subsequently copy, propagate or make the software publicly accessible in any other manner.
+- copy, propagate or in any other manner make this documentation or this software publicly accessible, or - process, disassemble, reverse engineer, translate, decompile or in any other manner open the software and subsequently copy, propagate or make the software publicly accessible in any other manner.

-The licensing conditions are specified in the FRITZ!Box Fon WLAN 7340 user interface: Open the user interface as described on "Opening the User Interface" from page 26, click the question mark icon at the upper right, and open the "Legal Notice".
+The licensing conditions are specified in the FRITZ!Box Fon WLAN 7390 user interface: Open the user interface as described on page 28, click the question mark icon at the upper right, and open the "Legal Notice".